How to Become an Online English Teacher on Cambly in 2026

 Is $10/Hour Good?

-It depends on your situation.
+It depends entirely on your situation and where you live.
 If you're living in the US or UK, $10/hour is below minimum wage in many areas and not a sustainable full-time income.
 But Cambly wasn't designed to replace a full-time job.
 It works best as:

 For comparison, according to the Bureau of Labor Statistics, self-enrichment education teachers earn a median of $22/hour.
 Platforms like Preply let tutors set their own rates (typically $15-$40/hour), but you need to attract and retain your own students.
 Cambly's advantage is zero marketing effort — students come to you.